StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 In these tasks, when our retrieval-based models make predictions, we can inspect their underlying sources and decide whether we can trust the answer.
-And when model errors stem from specific sources, those can be removed or edited, and our initial experience suggests that this often suffices to update the predictions of a model like ColBERT-QA in practice.
+And when model errors stem from specific sources, those can be removed or edited, and making sure models are faithful to such edits is an [active area](https://arxiv.org/abs/2109.05052) of work.

 ### Generalizing models to new domains with robust neural retrieval